glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks can be installed at the :ref:`operation level <operation hooks>` or at the :ref:`flow-project level<project-level hooks>`.
 Project-level hooks are called for every operation in the flow project.

-The hooks created with triggers :py:meth:`~flow.FlowProject.operation_hooks.on_start`, :py:meth:`~flow.FlowProject.operation_hooks.on_exit`,  and :py:meth:`~flow.FlowProject.operation_hooks.on_success` require two arguments: the operation name and the job object.
+The hooks created with triggers :py:meth:`~flow.FlowProject.operation_hooks.on_start`, :py:meth:`~flow.FlowProject.operation_hooks.on_exit`,  and :py:meth:`~flow.FlowProject.operation_hooks.on_success` require two arguments: the operation name and the :py:class:`signac.contrib.job.Job` object.
 Hooks created to trigger :py:meth:`~flow.FlowProject.operation_hooks.on_exception` require three arguments: the operation name, the output error, and the job object.

 .. note::